kimmy314/discord-scavenger-hunt/README.md

 Set # | Start Date | Gym | Kaya Id | Hint 1 | Hint 2 | ...
 ```

+- `Start Date` must be formatted `M/D/YYYY HH:mm:ss` (e.g., `7/18/2025 16:53:00`) and is interpreted as San Francisco time.
 - Sheet must be **publicly viewable** as CSV.

+- On restart, the bot automatically re-schedules future hints and immediately posts any missed ones.

 ---